Peter-Donner/boot-tasks/README.md

 # boot-tasks
 Web development tasks for boot.
+This library uses spec, so Clojure >= 1.9.0 is needed.

 ## SASS Compilation